folinimarc/os_gis_sandbox/README.md

 > environment.

 # How to clean up all of this stuff I did above?
-To completely clean up all traces from the steps above, open Docker Desktop and remove the images you see in the images tab as well as volumes you see in the volume tab.
-Then uninstall Docker Desktop.
+To completely clean up all traces from the steps above, simply uninstall Docker Desktop, which will remove all images and volumes.
+To selectively remove images or volumes, open Docker Desktop and use the Images and Volumes tab.

 # Sandbox configuration
 Various aspects of the sandbox can be configured, this includes ports,